 Convenient Hotels

-If those hotels aren’t right for you, click through to my curated list of hotels in Warsaw.
+If neither suits, click through to my curated list of hotels in Warsaw.
+Don’t agonise over the area, because the metro is excellent.

 Recommended Tours